 Rayville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rayville is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Rayville who work in office and administrative support (11.35%), maintenance occupations (10.93%), and food service (10.73%).
+There are especially a lot of people living in Rayville who work in maintenance occupations (13.67%), food service (12.05%), and office and administrative support (11.28%).

 Rayville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Rayville with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.48% of adults in Rayville have a bachelor's degree or advanced degree.
+The rate of college-level education in Rayville is quite a bit lower than the national average among all cities of 21.84%: just 12.22% of people here over 25 have a bachelor's degree or an advanced degree.

 Rayville is a very ethnically-diverse town.
 The people who call Rayville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rayville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Rayville include English, French , German, and British.
+Important ancestries of people in Rayville include French , English, African, and German.

 The most common language spoken in Rayville is English.
 Other important languages spoken here include Spanish and African languages.